cncf/cnf-testbed/README.md

 Status: The CNF Testbed is an initiative to create a repeatable, apples-to-apples testbed that telcos and telecoms vendors can use to evaluate how CNF architectures compare to more traditional VNF ones.

-The initiative collaborates with the [CNCF Telecom User Group](https://github.com/cncf/telecom-user-group) to test and demonstrate different options.
+The initiative collaborates with the [CNF Working Group](https://github.com/cncf/cnf-wg) and [CNF Test Suite](https://github.com/cncf/cnf-testsuite) to test and demonstrate different options.

 Note: _Additional reference code and benchmarking tests will be added incrementally._